 - Co-PI’s: Kathleen Cruz Gutierrez, Assistant Professor of History; Steve McKay, Associate Professor of Sociology and Director of the Center for Labor Studies

-- Doctoral Candidate Researchers: Christina Ayson Plank (HAVC), Meleia Simon-Reynolds (History), and Wyatt Young (History)
+- Doctoral Candidate Researchers: Christina Ayson Plank (HAVC), Meleia Simon-Reynolds (History), Wyatt Young (History)

 - Undergraduate Researchers: Toby Baylon (Psychology), Nicholas Nasser (History)

-- Community Partners: the Watsonville Public Library, the United Way, Asian Cultural Experience, Olivia Sawi, and Amanda Gamban
+- Organizational Partners: Watsonville Public Library, Asian Cultural Experience

 This project has received support from The Humanities Institute, Community Foundation of Santa Cruz County, the Ow Family Foundation, the Filipino Community Center of Watsonville, California Humanities, the UCSC Committee on Research New Faculty Research Grant, and the UCSC Arts Research Institute.